When Trouble Strikes:

 Introduction

-The good news is, you can reduce the chance a crisis will occur or reduce its impact with a little planning and some practice.
-And that is the goal of this online guide, to teach you how to identify potential crises, put measures in place to either prevent them or at least minimize their impact and move safely to the other side where you can return to normal, or at the very least, a new normal.
+The good news is you can reduce the chance a crisis will occur or reduce its impact with a disaster plan and some practice.
+And that is the goal of this online disaster planner, to teach you how to identify potential crises, put measures in place to either prevent them or at least minimize their impact and move safely to the other side where you can return to normal, or at the very least, a new normal.

 Rolling the dice is dangerous.

-Crisis management isn’t rocket science, but it is a science in many respects.
+Disaster planning isn’t rocket science, but it is a science in many respects.
 It is also something of an art, largely because no two events are alike.
 By understanding the process, however, you can follow proven steps to manage any crisis from start to finish with confidence.
-What’s more, you can create a very simple crisis plan for your business that allows you to significantly reduce the guesswork, providing clarity even when all hell is breaking loose around you.
+What’s more, you can create a very simple disaster plan for your business that allows you to significantly reduce the guesswork, providing clarity even when all hell is breaking loose around you.

 The old adage, “don’t put off to tomorrow what you can do today” seems to have been created specifically for the crisis world.
 The simple truth is, a disaster could strike today, tomorrow or next week.
 Sure, you can roll the dice and hope one won’t strike for years or even decades, but is all the sweat and hard work you’ve put into your business really worth a lucky roll?